husixu1/vimrc/README.md

 * once YCM functions normally, it's better to froze it from updating(add 'frozen' to ycm config in .vimrc).
 Updating YCM is somehow possible to cause a staring failure (fixable, though).

 #### known issues:
-* if Ycm didn't function normally, run :YcmDebugInfo and see corresponding file for debug info
+* if Ycm didn't function normally, run :YcmDebugInfo and see corresponding file for debug info.
-* if YCM SUFFERS AN SHUTDOWN, PLEASE RECOMPILE THE YCM CORE：
-* if you have run vim +PlugUpdate, YCM CORE might be too old to use, and should be recompiled manually
+* if Ycm suffers an shutdown, please recompile the ycm core.
-* sometimes use system libclang fix the problem (and it's a must for Temux users)
+* sometimes use system libclang fix the problem (and it's essential for Temux users)
 * if libtinfo missing, install it (from AUR for archlinux users), link it to a correct filename according to the debug info, and recompile ycm core
-* if libtinfo is still missing after the yaourt installation, install ncurses5-compat-libs from yaourt
+* if libtinfo is still missing after the yaourt installation, install ncurses5-compat-libs from AUR